Artistic License - Military

 - The 20-year old Master Sergeant Ronald Greer.
 Master Sergeant is a rank that requires at least 16 years prior experience, meaning Greer could not possibly have reached that rank at his age, unless we assume some kind of Applied Phlebotinum or time dilation plot went on behind the scenes.
 This being both Stargate and a more serial show than even SG-1 was in later seasons, this seems unlikely... note

 - Seven Periods With Mr Gormsby has a very minor one; Gormsby's medals are upside-down (making them appear in reverse order).
 But it's enough to make most watchers from a military background flinch.

 - The titular Major Dad never transfers (although its a plot point in at least one episode, but he ends up staying) throughout the show's run.
-An Army Major would probably transfer every two to three years.
+A Marine major would probably transfer every two to three years.

 - In Bones: